astehlik/typo3-extension-html5mediakit/Documentation/Introduction/Index.rst

 Screenshots
 ===========

+Here are some screenshots of the extension in action:

+- Editing an audio content element

 .. figure:: ../Images/ScreenshotBackendFormAudio.png
    :width: 480px
    :alt: A screenshot of a Backend form for editing an audio content element

-   Editing an audio content element
+- Editing a video content element

 .. figure:: ../Images/ScreenshotBackendFormVideo.png
    :width: 480px
    :alt: A screenshot of the Backend form for editing a video content element

-   Editing a video content element
+- Editing metadata for media element

 .. figure:: ../Images/ScreenshotBackendFormMetadata.png
    :width: 480px
    :alt: A screenshot of the Backend form for editing the metadata of a media element

-   Editing metadata for media element